Post-Newtonian expansion of gravitational energy and angular momentum fluxes: inclined spherical orbits about a Kerr black hole: Horizon Fluxes

 \endgroup

-Looking at the non-spinning limit $\tilde{a}\rightarrow 0$ we find the first non vanishing term in the energy flux at $p^{-9}$.
+Looking at the non-spinning limit, $\tilde{a}\rightarrow 0$, we find the first non vanishing term in the energy flux at $p^{-9}$.
 As expected this agrees with the fluxes for a particle on a circular orbit in Schwarzschild spacetime \cite{Shah14}.
+We confirmed that the Schwarzschild limit of our complete expansions match previous work.

+In Fig.~\ref{fig:NumCompHor}, we present a comparison between the numerically-evaluated PN-expanded horizon fluxes and the full numerical (Teukolsky) horizon fluxes for orbits with $a = 0.9M$ and $x \in \{\frac{1}{4},\frac{1}{2},\frac{3}{4},1\}$.
+The same general fall-off behavior as seen in the infinity-side fluxes is evident here as we include more terms in the expansion.
+One novel feature, not seen in the infinity-side fluxes, is non-uniform behavior of the residuals when using the lowest order, 2.5PN expansion.
+As we confirmed, the dip in the residuals corresponds to a zero-crossing in the difference

+at some critical value $p_C$.
+On a log-of-absolute-value plot, a zero-crossing corresponds to a downward spike.
+The location of $p_C$ depends on $x$.
+Smaller values of $|x|$, corresponding to increasingly polar orbits, push $p_C$ towards tighter orbits.
+Once several more PN orders are included, the residuals take on more of a power-law appearance.